About the Immersion Series and Book of Yona

 My process is rooted in layering—both conceptually and materially; the images collapse time and place.
 Biblical narrative meets city infrastructure.
 Sacred texts overlap subway maps.
 Prophecy is cast in neon.
 The result is a hybrid space where personal identity, spiritual inquiry, and cityscape coalesce.

-Naming myself through Jonah invites a constant wrestling—with legacy, with language, with the act of telling the story differently.
-This body of work isn’t about answers; it’s about being inside the questions.
+Naming myself through Jonah invites a constant wrestling; with legacy, with language, with the act of telling the story differently.
+This body of work is about being inside the questions.
 What does it mean to be swallowed whole?
 To be spat out and begin again?
 And how do those acts play out not in a desert or ancient port, but under scaffolding, in apartment stairwells, or at the river’s edge?

 This is the Jonah I know: one who runs through New York City, dives into metaphors, and surfaces—changed, but still asking.